Q&A: Private school admission requirements

 Where do I start?

-Word-of-mouth continues to be the best way to learn about independent schools.
-Ask coworkers, family members and neighbours.
+Word-of-mouth is the best way to learn about independent schools.
+Talk to co-workers, family members and neighbours.

 How do you schedule a campus visit?

 Once you have a few schools of interest, schedule a campus visit by contacting the admissions office.
 Schools will schedule a personal tour or direct you to open house or information sessions.
 Provide a little information about your child, such as the grade they are seeking and specific interests so the admissions office can tailor the visit.
 Give your cell phone number so the school can reach you with last-minute information about your visit, such as school closures.
 For the most part, campus visits are scheduled within the academic day so families can truly get a feel for the school.